Alluxio/alluxio/docs/en/Getting-Started.md

 ## Starting Alluxio

 Next, we will format Alluxio in preparation for starting Alluxio.
-The following command will format the Alluxio journal in preparation for the Alluxio master to start.
+The following command will format the Alluxio journal and the worker storage directory in preparation for the master and worker to start.

 ```bash
 $ ./bin/alluxio format